IsacKun220/com1001/FAQ.md

 ## 1. How to Ask Questions (Or, How to Find Your Own Answers)

-I don't believe that there are any stupid questions, but there are *lazy* ones.
-It's not that lazy questions are annoying, because the answer is obvious, or because you weren't paying attention, it's usually that you're actually denying yourself a learning opportunity by not putting in the effort to find the answer yourself.
+I don't believe that there are stupid questions, but there are definitely *lazy* ones.
+It's not that lazy questions are annoying for academic staff – because the answer is obvious, or because we think you weren't paying attention in class – it's because you're actually denying yourself a learning opportunity by not putting in the effort to find the answer yourself.
 This is not just about honing your skills in quickly finding the information you need, but also how to resolve problems and debug issues with code yourself.

 Before asking a question, try to find the answer yourself.
-Finding your own answers is an important skill that will be invaluable in the rest of your degree and your future career.
+Finding your own answers is an important skill that will be invaluable in the rest of your degree, and also your future career.
 So start to develop it now!

 ### Finding Your Own Answers